Language Prompt for Autonomous Driving

 In this work, we presented NuPrompt, the first large-scale language prompt set designed specifically for 3D perception in autonomous driving.
-NuPrompt provides numerous precise 3D object-text pair annotations.
-Therefore, we designed a novel tracking task driven by prompts, \ie, grounding objects using these language prompts.
-To solve this problem, we further proposed an efficient prompt-based tracking model with prompt reasoning modification on PF-Track, called PromptTrack.
-After conducting a set of experiments on NuPrompt, we verified the effectiveness and promising performance of our algorithm.
+NuPrompt provides numerous precise and fine-grained 3D object-text pair annotations.
+As a result, we designed a simple yet challenging prompt-driven object trajectory prediction task, \ie, tracking objects and forecasting their motion using a language prompt as a semantic cue.
+To solve this problem, we further proposed an end-to-end prompt-based tracking model with prompt reasoning modification on PF-Track, called PromptTrack.
+After conducting a set of experiments on NuPrompt, we verified the effectiveness of our algorithm.

-\textbf{Discussion.} Along with the NuPrompt which provides lots of 3D object-text pairs, there are many interesting research directions that remain to be explored.
-These include but are not limited to: i) designing more robust algorithms for more comprehensive temporal modeling and reasoning in both visual and linguistic modalities, ii) investigating the potential of text-to-scene generation using our fine-grained language prompts. iii) integrating trajectory prediction and driving planning into a single framework.
-These problems require more research efforts to promote the development of language prompts for autonomous driving.